legendsovermyths/beyondbig-o/_posts/2025-08-20-string-search-steroids-fuzzy-matching.md

 ## Conclusion

-What a journey!
 We went from brute force (11.6 days) to FFT magic (5 minutes) - but this wasn't just about speed.

 We explored **trees** (tries), **graphs** (Aho-Corasick automata), and **mathematics** (signal processing).
 Each taught us something different about algorithmic thinking.

-Here's the key insight: **similar-looking problems can have completely different optimal solutions**.

-- **Exact multiple patterns** → Aho-Corasick with failure links
-- **Fuzzy single pattern** → FFT-based correlation

-Both find patterns in text, but use totally different approaches!
-One uses graph theory, the other uses signal processing.
-This is the power of recognizing that the shape of the problem determines the shape of the solution.
+And let's take a moment to appreciate that we did the string pattern matching in frequency domain.

+What I want you to take it away from this is how very similar looking problems can have very very different optimum solutions.
+And we might need to take completely different approach to solve each of them, maybe even go out of our way a little bit.

-**Thanks for reading!
+Thanks for reading!
 I hope you've learned something new and caught a glimpse of how trees, graphs, and math can solve problems in unexpected ways.
-The next time you hit a wall, don't just code harder—think differently!** 🚀
+The next time you hit a wall, don't just code harder—think differently!